Ḫabūrītum

 Ḫabūrītum (dḫa-bu-ri-tum) was a goddess of the river Khabur worshiped in ancient Syria.
 She was incorporated into the Mesopotamian pantheon in the Ur III period.
 Her original cult center was most likely Sikani, which in the early third millennium was located in an area ruled by Hurrians.
 Not much is known about her character.
-In Mesopotamian texts she appears chiefly in association with other deities worshiped in Syria, such as Dagan and Ishara.
+In Mesopotamian texts she appears chiefly in association with other deities worshiped in Syria, such as Dagan and Išḫara.

 Character

 Tonia Sharlach notes that in the past, two possible explanations of the name Ḫabūrītum have been proposed: "the one from the Khabur river [region]" or "the one from [the city] Ḫabura."
 While individuals from the latter, most likely located in the proximity of modern Al-Hasakah, are attested in documents from the Ur III period, it is generally considered more likely that the goddess represented the river instead.

 Nothing else is known about her character.